Pemphredon inornata

 Host Associations

-• Aphididae - primary food source for
+• Aphididae - preyprimary food source for larvae

 Life Cycle

 Solitary nesting.
 Female constructs nest in pre-existing cavity or tunnels through pith.
-Creates linear series of separated by partitions of chewed pith or sawdust.
-Each cell provisioned with 10 to several dozen before deposition.
-Egg placement variable—at back of cell or midway. consumes stored prey, pupates within cell.
+Creates linear series of separated by partitions of chewed plant pith or sawdust.
+Each cell provisioned with 10 to several dozen prey before deposition.
+Egg placement variable—at back of cell or midway.
+Larva consumes stored prey, pupates within cell.
 Some create branching tunnels in wider twigs rather than linear series.

 Behavior

 Highly active, rapid makes observation difficult.
-Female hunts at colonies, plucking from stems and leaves with .
+Female hunts at colonies, plucking prey from stems and leaves with .
 Can evade guards through speed—ants typically cannot react before exits.
 Males may wait outside nest tunnels for emerging females to mate.
 Female sometimes guards nest entrance against and competitors.
-Small (Ceratina spp.) may destroy Pemphredon nests to usurp cavities.
+Small carpenter bees (Ceratina spp.) may destroy Pemphredon nests to usurp cavities.

 Ecological Role